Braindead (film): Production

-Principal photography took place over eleven weeks on location in and around Wellington on a reported budget of around $3 million.
 The film had its origins while Jackson was filming his feature film debut, Bad Taste (1987).
 He met with writers Fran Walsh and Stephen Sinclair, who were also interested in creating a zombie film, and the three spent the next several years conceiving the project.
+Principal photography took place over eleven weeks on location in and around Wellington on a reported budget of around $3 million.
 The film was shot on Super 16mm, as opposed to 35mm, so that more of the budget could be spent on effects.
 The film's special effects were crafted by Bob McCarron and Richard Taylor, with some miniature models being created by Jackson himself.
-For the film's climactic scene, wherein Lionel massacres a horde of zombies with a lawnmower, a reputed 300 litres (79.2 gallons) of fake blood was used.
+For the film's climactic scene, wherein Lionel massacres a horde of zombies with a lawn mower, a reputed 300 litres (79.2 gallons) of fake blood was used.

 The film's music was composed by Peter Dasent.

 The film was subject to a lawsuit after release.
 In Bradley v WingNut Films Ltd [1993] 1 NZLR 415, it was alleged that Braindead had infringed the privacy of the plaintiffs by containing pictures of the plaintiff's family tombstone.
 After reviewing the New Zealand judicial authorities on privacy, Gallen J stated: "the present situation in New Zealand ... is that there are three strong statements in the High Court in favour of the existence of such a tort in this country and an acceptance by the Court of Appeal that the concept is at least arguable."
 This case became one of a series of cases which contributed to the introduction of tort invasions of privacy in New Zealand.